jrom876/meqcalc-/README.md

-Code to calculate the milliequivalent concentration of various compounds in H2O.
+Code to calculate solute and solvent sample sizes to achieve specific milliequivalent concentrations of various compounds in H2O.

 	References:
 		https://sciencing.com/calculate-milliequivalent-5009675.html